Azure-Samples/azure-sql-db-developers-workshop/docs/10-using-azure-openai.md

     select json_value(@response, '$.result.choices[0].message.content') as [Message];
     ```

+1. Replace the **OPENAI_KEY** text with the AI Language Key that was returned to you in the previous chapter when testing connectivity.

 1. Once the code is in the codespace query editor sheet, run it with the green run arrow in the upper right.